 There are numerous requirements that employers sponsoring individuals under Tier 2 must meet.
 One of the more complex ones relates to the minimum salary criteria.
-Jessica Walker, associate at Carter Thomas, looks at this complex area of law.
+We take a look at this complex area of law.

 With different minimum salary rates for Tier 2 workers depending upon whether the sponsorship will be under Tier 2 (General) or Tier 2 (Intra-Company Transfer (ICT)), whether the individual is a ‘new entrant’ or ‘experienced worker’, the SOC code, the number of hours to be worked and not forgetting Indefinite Leave to Remain (ILR), it is not surprising that many sponsors find this a particularly complex requirement to navigate.